kenbeese/DataProcessor/README.md

 This allows you to gather meta data of your data, to write command to process your data, and to browse your data.

+In order to read the following explaination and to use this framework, you should be familiar with JSON format.

 If you only want to use browsing feature, you can skip to [Browsing](Browsing).